Sodium: Commercial production

 The high demand for aluminium created the need for the production of sodium.
 The introduction of the Hall–Héroult process for the production of aluminium by electrolysing a molten salt bath ended the need for large quantities of sodium.
 A related process based on the reduction of sodium hydroxide was developed in 1886.

-Sodium is now produced commercially through the electrolysis of molten sodium chloride, based on a process patented in 1924.
+Sodium is now produced commercially through the electrolysis of molten sodium chloride (common salt), based on a process patented in 1924.
 This is done in a Downs cell in which the NaCl is mixed with calcium chloride to lower the melting point below 700 °C. As calcium is less electropositive than sodium, no calcium will be deposited at the cathode.
 This method is less expensive than the previous Castner process (the electrolysis of sodium hydroxide).

 If sodium of high purity is required, it can be distilled once or several times.

 The market for sodium is volatile due to the difficulty in its storage and shipping; it must be stored under a dry inert gas atmosphere or anhydrous mineral oil to prevent the formation of a surface layer of sodium oxide or sodium superoxide.